eosnetworkfoundation/docs/docs/99_exclude/10_system-setup/index.md

 ## Antelope Plugins
 Plugins extend the core functionality of [Nodeos](../../glossary/index#nodeos) and [Keosd.](../../glossary/index#keosd).
 See the [Plugin Guides](15_plugin-guides.md) for more information.

-## Configuring the Antelope platform
+## Configuring the Antelope framework
-The Antelope platform is flexible.
+The Antelope framework is flexible.
 You can easily run a local blockchain, or you may want to connect to a blockchain network, see the [Configurations Guides](20_configuration-guides.md) for more information.